fbjorn/pot-websites/README.md

 ## Purpose and background
 Portal is one stop shop for all developers.
 Developer Portal is part of Developer Program, which is coordinated with help of Trello.
+(TODO: link to Trello)

 ## For whom?